artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 - log into your Pi
 - attach to your **dcrd** session
 - shut your **dcrd** session down cleanly with the keyboard shortcut `ctrl+c`
-- shut down your Raspberry Pi with `sudo shutdown 0` before disconnecting it from powered
+- shut down your Raspberry Pi with `sudo shutdown 0` before disconnecting it from power

 Always make sure to **cleanly** shut down your **dcrd**, because just powering off your Pi may **corrupt** the blockchain, requiring you to delete it and download it once more.

+This is the end of the tutorial.
+If you've come this far, you can congratulate yourself because you've done both yourself and the Decred network a huge service.
+I hope the journey has been informative and that you've emerged from it with a dose of new found respect and appreciation for the Project and the people behind it.

+If you have any questions about this part of the guide or suggestions for improving it, do get in touch with me, @kozel, in our [**Matrix chat**](https://chat.decred.org/).
+Even if you don't, come and join our community anyway to learn more about [**Decred**](https://decred.org/)!

 #### Acknowledgements